BovReg/atacseq-workshop-limoges/docs/ATAC-seq_pipeline.rst

 to everyone within the Nextflow community.

-The DSL2 version of the pipeline was implemented by `Björn Langer <https://github.com/bjlang>`_ and `Jose Espinosa-Carrasco <https://github.com/joseespinosa>`_ taking into account Gabriel Costas suggestions and with the help of `Harshil Patel <https://github.com/drpatelh>`_ in the framework of the BovReg project.
+The DSL2 version of the pipeline was implemented by `Björn Langer <https://github.com/bjlang>`_ and `Jose Espinosa-Carrasco <https://github.com/joseespinosa>`_ taking into account Gabriel Costa suggestions and with the help of `Harshil Patel <https://github.com/drpatelh>`_ in the framework of the BovReg project.

 Pipeline summary
 ================